smsadeqrohani/12mvp/DESIGN.md

 - ✅ Add hover and focus states
 - ✅ Use transitions for smooth interactions
 - ✅ Test on mobile devices
+- ✅ Use layout components (PageContainer, PageHeader, etc.)
+- ✅ Import utilities from `lib/utils` for validation/formatting

 ### DON'Ts ❌